AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/configuration-variables.md

 | Big5 | Big-5 |
 | Shift_JIS | SJIS |

-Dado que existen numerosos alias y codificaciones, comuníquese con el consultor de implementación o con el Servicio de atención al cliente de Adobe para confirmar el valor correcto de charset si no aparece en la tabla anterior.
+Dado que existen numerosas codificaciones y alias, póngase en contacto con el consultor de implementación o con el servicio de atención al cliente de Adobe para confirmar el valor correcto de charSet si no aparece en la tabla anterior.

 If a site has different web encodings on different pages, or a single JavaScript file is used for multiple sites, the charSet property can be set to a default value in the JavaScript file and then reset on specific pages as needed to override the default; for example, `s.charSet="UTF-8"` or `s.charSet="SJIS"`.